tc39/proposal-typedarray-concat/README.md

 Concatenating TypedArrays and ArrayBuffers is a common operation that currently requires verbose manual buffer allocation and data copying; native concat methods within the language would simplify this frequent pattern.

 It is common for applications on the web (both browser and server side) to need to concatenate two or more TypedArray or ArrayBuffer instances as part of a data pipeline.
 Unfortunately, the mechanisms available for concatenation are verbose.
-All require incremental allocations and copying.

 A common example is a `WritableStream` instance that collects writes up to a defined threshold before passing those on in a single coalesced chunk.
 Server-side applications have typically relied on Node.js' `Buffer.concat` API, while browser applications have relied on either browser-compatible polyfills of `Buffer` or `TypedArray.prototype.set`.